BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 ## Using Branding to Solve the Robot/Human Problem

-Branding solves the problem of two distinct types, such as `Robot` and `Person`, being mistakenly considered identical by the TypeScript compiler if they use the same type tags and have the same shape.
+Branding solves the problem of two distinct types, such as `Robot` and `Person`, being incorrectly treated as identical by the TypeScript compiler if they use the same type tags and have the same shape.
 By introducing unique, compiler-recognized markers, branding differentiates otherwise identical types.

 Here's how branding distinguishes `Robot` from `Person`: